eholmes83/sb-ecomm/README.md

 > **Current Implementation Status:**
 > ✅ = Implemented | 🚧 = Planned/In Development
 >
-> The Category slice currently uses **in-memory ArrayList storage** with auto-incrementing IDs.
-Future iterations will add JPA/database persistence, DTOs for better API contracts, custom exceptions, validators, and mappers to complete the vertical slice architecture.
+> The Category slice now has **full database persistence** using Spring Data JPA and H2 in-memory database.
+The repository layer is fully implemented and the service layer uses JPA for all data operations.
+Future iterations will add DTOs for better API contracts, custom exceptions, validators, and mappers to complete the vertical slice architecture.

 #### Benefits of Vertical Slice Architecture